l-palermo/CV/README.md

 #### Makers Academy (29.04.2019 - 16.08.2019)

 * Curious and passionate about code.
-Learning about technologies and new languages is always exciting, this is why I embraced fully the idea of learning a new language (ReactJs for our final project), building a progressive web app that allows the user to find amazing recipes to make with fridge leftover.
+Learning about technologies and new languages is always exciting, this is why I embraced fully the idea of learning a new language (ReactJs for our final project), building a progressive web app that allows the user to find amazing recipes to make with fridge leftovers.

-* Fast, independent learner.
-At Makers, we almost learned everything on our own, learn independently is one of the main goals of the Bootcamp.
-In my previous job, I had to learn new software independently and it has always being a success.

 * Great collaborator
 Teamwork is one of the main ways to work in Architecture, almost all the project are made in the team.
 As part of the team, good communication is always important, meeting the team member expectation and deadline to allow a smooth workflow through the all working process.